-Hi Courtney!
-Can you tell us a little about yourself, both personally and professionally?
+Tell us a little about yourself, personally and professionally.

-In your own words, can you tell us a little about the play we’ll be seeing?
+Please share in your own words a little about the play we’ll be seeing.

 Where did you get the idea for this play?
 What made you want to write it?